-We are what environmental justice looks like - Farmville
+COLUMN — We are what environmental justice looks like - Farmville

-We are what environmental justice looks like
+COLUMN — We are what environmental justice looks like

 The 500-member-strong Agee-Miller-Mayo-Dungy Family Association are descended members of the historically Black Pine Grove community.
-We are the owners and custodians of the historic Pine Grove (Rosenwald) School in Eastern Cumberland County, and the originators of the AMMD Pine Grove Project.
+We are the owners and custodians of the historic Pine Grove (Rosenwald) School in Eastern Cumberland County and the originators of the AMMD Pine Grove Project.

 Our Family Association dates back to 1975, and was formerly organized in 2011, well before the landfill was proposed to be installed in our neighborhood.

-We cannot allow the claims made by Jerry Cifor, president of Green Ridge Recycling and Disposal in the March 31 issue of the Farmville Herald to go unanswered.
+We cannot allow the claims made by Jerry Cifor, president of Green Ridge Recycling and Disposal in the March 31 issue of The Farmville Herald to go unanswered.
 His assertion that members of the Agee Miller Mayo Dungy family and the community are twisting and “hijacking” the environmental justice message is itself an affront to our history as “place-makers” in the Pine Grove community.
-This is our land, our heritage, and our community; built with the sweat, blood and toil of our ancestors beginning during Reconstruction.
+This is our land, our heritage and our community; built with the sweat, blood and toil of our ancestors beginning during Reconstruction.

-Our ancestors purchased land from their former enslavers, built their homes, established their farms, raised their families, built their churches, ran businesses, enshrined their cultural traditions, and buried their dead in family plots and church cemeteries during the nadir in American history.
+Our ancestors purchased land from their former enslavers, built their homes, established their farms, raised their families, built their churches, ran businesses, enshrined their cultural traditions and buried their dead in family plots and church cemeteries during the nadir in American history.

-To suggest that members of the AMMD Family are “hijackers” of the environmental justice message and the intent of the law, shows a willful ignorance of the Pine Grove story, and the Jim Crow laws, which spawned the establishment of our community in the late 1800s.
+To suggest that members of the AMMD Family are “hijackers” of the environmental justice message and the intent of the law shows a willful ignorance of the Pine Grove story and the Jim Crow laws, which spawned the establishment of our community in the late 1800s.
 The Pine Grove School and community were built by Black men and women during racial segregation and oppression that affected us from birth to death.
 We lived through racial injustice.
 We don’t need to rely on some arbitrary metric constructed by the Commonwealth of Virginia who codified our second-class citizenship into law in the 19th century, to validate our community as an environmental justice community.
 We know our history.

 Truth is: the only “experts” on Pine Grove are Black residents and descendants of this freedmen-built community who can date our community lineage back to the period of enslavement as builders of white wealth on the three plantations in the community.
 So, you want to talk about environmental justice, Mr. Cifor?
-Let us remind you, Sir, that we will not be defined by statistical data designed to sweep the effects of systemic and institutionalized racism under the rug, or allow it to be used against us.
+Let us remind you, sir, that we will not be defined by statistical data designed to sweep the effects of systemic and institutionalized racism under the rug or allow it to be used against us.

 The cumulative effects of Jim Crow laws and disenfranchisement account for the current land loss and demographic change in the Pine Grove neighborhood — a perfect target for industries such as Green Ridge’s proposed mega landfill.

-Mr. Cifor’s manipulation of demographic data shows an utter disregard for the history of the migration patterns of the Pine Grove community, and what caused them.
-Of course the community is demographically different in 2020-21, because of decades of forced outward migration due to the lack of economic and higher education opportunities in Cumberland County.
+Mr. Cifor’s manipulation of demographic data shows an utter disregard for the history of the migration patterns of the Pine Grove community and what caused them.
+Of course the community is demographically different in 2020-21 because of decades of forced outward migration due to the lack of economic and higher education opportunities in Cumberland County.

-Mr. Cifor was not forthcoming about the cultural resource study conducted by his company in which not one Black person in the community was consulted, not one.
+Mr. Cifor was not forthcoming about the cultural resource study conducted by his company in which not one Black person in the community, was consulted, not one.
 Yet, he feigns concern for environmental racism and environmental justice?
-It is pretty obvious that Green Ridge did not consult a Black person in our community, because our lives and our voices were not valued until we raised them – incessantly and loudly.
+It is pretty obvious that Green Ridge did not consult a Black person in our community, because our lives and our voices were not valued until we raised them — incessantly and loudly.

 Here’s the deal, we make no apology for fighting for a safe and healthy community.
 We will not apologize for fighting against the rerouting of Pinegrove Road, which by the way, Green Ridge refused to take off the table under any circumstance.
 Pinegrove is a major corridor which has connected members of our community for well over a century, and re-routing it around the school would cut off easy access of visitors to the historic Pine Grove School for the convenience of trash trucks.